rshipp/rshipp.github.io/_posts/2019-06-11-go-api-integration-testing.md

 - testing
 category: blog
 author: rshipp
-description: Write integration tests for Golang HTTP handlers.
+description: Write integration tests for Golang HTTP handlers, with GORM and mux.
 Continued from "Building a Go Web API."
 ---

 I'm learning Go by building a small API-backed web application, and wanted to share the process in case it helps someone else.
 In this post, we'll continue where we left off last time with the [Go web API][1] for managing [GitHub stars][3], adding automated tests to ensure our code functions as expected.
 If you'd like to follow along with this post without going through the previous one, you can grab a copy of the API (`main.go`) from [this GitHub repo][2].